OctopusDeploy/blog/blog/2020-05/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 ### Prep work in Octopus Deploy

-This post assumes that you already have a working knowledge of Octopus Deploy environments, Tentacles and deployment targets ([documentation](https://octopus.com/docs/infrastructure)).
+This post assumes that you already have a working knowledge of Octopus Deploy environments, Tentacles, and deployment targets ([documentation](https://octopus.com/docs/infrastructure)).

 Configure a deployment target that has a network connection and can authenticate against SQL Clone.
-Give this target the role `sqlclone` and add the target to one or more environments (e.g. dev/test).
+Give this target the role `sqlclone` and add the target to one or more environments (e.g., dev/test).

 ![Adding the sqlclone role to Octopus Deployment Targets](octopus_targets.png)

 If you’d like to test the connectivity in advance, try running the Connect-SqlClone PowerShell cmdlet manually from the VM your Tentacle is running on ([documentation](https://documentation.red-gate.com/clone/automation/powershell-cmdlet-reference/connect-sqlclone)).
 Try running the command as the user that your Octopus Tentacle runs as.
-If you have any issues connecting check your network, firewall, and SQL Clone credentials.
+If you have any issues connecting, check your network, firewall, and SQL Clone credentials.

 Alternatively, simply push on to the next step.
 You’ll find out soon enough if you have any connectivity issues.